JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ### Text Format Conventions
 Consistent text styles are used to standardize references and keywords:
 * Menu paths are wrapped using `<menupath>` with pipe characters separating each level: `<menupath>Settings/Preferences | Editor</menupath>`: <menupath>Settings/Preferences | Editor</menupath>
   Menu paths to settings always start with "Settings/Preferences" to cover all platforms.
+Inside tables, use `&#124;` instead of `|` to prevent escaping problems.
 * User interface element names like buttons, checkboxes, etc. are wrapped using `<control>`: `Press <control>Continue</continue>`: Press <control>Continue</control>
 * Non-code keywords and quotations, or the names of non-code files, are formatted as italic style: \_UI Theme\_ (_UI Theme_), \_README.md\_ (_README.md_.)
   Examples of this file type include _LICENSE.txt_ and _README.md_.